CSS Gradient Generator

 Color Stops

-Each color in a gradient is called a "color stop."
+Each color in a gradient is called a 'color stop'.
 You can specify where each color should appear as a percentage (0% to 100%) or fixed length.
-Without explicit positions, colors are distributed evenly.

 CSS Gradient Syntax & Examples